Six primary strategies span Victoria University of Wellington’s strategic plan and will guide its vision.

 Provide a holistic learning, teaching and student experience that is second to none

-The quality of the student experience at Victoria University, both in and beyond the setting of formal learning, will be second to none among its peers.
+The quality of the student experience at Victoria University of Wellington, both in and beyond the setting of formal learning, will be second to none among its peers.
 It will be highly valued by students and graduates of all ages and stages, giving them a sense of belonging to vibrant and inclusive student, university and civic communities.
 The University’s research-enriched learning culture will be characterised by professional course and programme design that fosters a high level of student engagement, by excellent learning opportunities and facilities and by effective use of digital technologies for learning and teaching.
 Staff will provide students with attentive supervision and will enhance their personal development, wellbeing skills and commitment to lifelong learning.
 Teaching practices will be inclusive and continually refreshed by attention to evolving methodologies and technologies.
-Victoria will draw upon its capital city location to provide students access to extracurricular programmes that extend their learning and deepen its relevance to career opportunities.
+The University will draw upon its capital city location to provide students access to extracurricular programmes that extend their learning and deepen its relevance to career opportunities.
 A distinctive Student Charter and Graduate Profile will guide the development of resilient, capable and confident graduates whose critical thinking, creativity and highly developed communication skills will prepare them well for dynamic career outcomes and for global citizenship.

 Primary strategy 4